aryzach/aryzach.github.io/assistedDying/notes.md

 - [ ] Request a [Final Exit speaker](https://finalexitnetwork.org/resources/speakers-bureau/) and find a group for them to speak at
 	- [Noisebridge](https://www.noisebridge.net/wiki/Hosting_an_Event)
 	- some groiup of older people who would be interested
-- [ ] create clear narrative / elevator pitch
+- [ ] rehearse for first meeting
-	- current state in US
-		* current Death with Dignity
-		* VSED as unenforceable AD
-	- current state in other countries
-	- normally how a law like this gets passed
-	- my idea how to bootstrap it
+- [ ] add to main doc: how to align all parties (doctors, lawyers, customers, organization members, therapists, etc), and having quantitative markers for dementia (is this a thing already?)

 ----------------
 # Notes
+## Outline of first few meetings (but make it very conversational and not present-y)
+- intro of purpose
+- brief history
+	* current state in US
+		- current Death with Dignity
+		- VSED as unenforceable AD
+	* current state in other countries
+	* normally how a law like this gets passed
+- we'd like to crowd source ideas, but more so just start having some of these conversations and connect people (go to their place, but then also put on special events where people from anywhere can come)
+- actionable things they can do now within the current system (even if this project isn't successful, how can they take advantage of current laws and protect themselves with current mechanisms)
+- next steps (mostly just keep an ear out, and encourage them to talk to their friends, kids, community abou these issues)
+- while doing all this, try to record data / take notes so I can try to quantify what they're saying
+- don't talk about "my idea to bootstrap it", just be chill, start conversations, and let the people talk and have ideas, and guide those

-#### idea for first year or so:
+## idea for first year or so:
 - partner with Final Exit (group that does direct support with VSED on AD and trying to make that enforcable by law)
   * this could be mutually beneficial
 - do free work (or donation-backed work) to educate people, get them the paperwork and other free resources from Final Exit / VSED